elopezaguilera/exoplanets/README.md

 ## Data

- TESS had yet to produce data during FDL 2018, so data from 4 different sectors was simulated by NASA.
+ TESS had yet to produce data during FDL 2018, so data from 4 different sectors was simulated by NASA (Simulated data was very similar to the ETE-6 TESS Simulated Data [4]).
 16,000 stars were generated for each sector and planets were placed around some stars following well known planet models.
 Eclipsing binaries and background eclipsing binaries were also injected into the simulation, and noise was added to the data.

 The generated data was given to the pipeline to extract the 64,000 light curves and identify TCEs.
 Strong signals were found in 9,139 light curves, which were passed to the data validation stage for further analysis.
 The light curve for each TCE was reprocessed to look for multiple signals in the same curve and allow identification of multiplanetary systems.
 The result was a total of 19,577 planet candidates identified over 9,139 stars.